osue-tuwien/info-beamer-node/scripts/README.md

 * Download exam enrolments from TUWEL.

-* Call `create_schedule.py` to create `schedule.json`.
+* Call `create_schedule.py` to create `../node/schedule.json`.

-* Adapt `config.json`, if necessary (change `saal`).
+* Adapt `../node/config.json`, if necessary (change `saal`).

+Note that symlinks are not parsed.
+So the inputs (`config.json`, `schedule.json`) must be regular files.

 Start-up on info-beamer Platform
 --------------------------------

-* Set environment.
-Value from "SERIAL" is used to map the Pi to a lab room.
+* [optional] Device to place/saal mapping is configured in `config.json`.
+One may also set the appropriate environment variable: "SERIAL" is used to map the Pi to a lab room (e.g., SERIAL=b3 means the board is located in "Lab 3").
-  For example, SERIAL=b3 means the board is located in lab number 3.
-However, the mapping can also be configured in the info-beamer node's `config.json`.

 * Start info-beamer node:
   ```bash